-LPFA, during its forty years of operations, has issued over \$23.9 billion of bonds or an average of just over \$595 million per year; in real dollars (all bond issuances being measured in 2013 dollars) the agency has issued nearly \$35 billion in bonds or about \$872 million per year.
-These bonds were issued (1) on behalf of specific public and private universities for buildings and equipment, (2) on behalf of state and local governmental bodies in handling cash flow problems, (3) on behalf of individual projects such as the construction of housing developments, (4) in support of student loans for college students, (5) on behalf of major healthcare providers within the state for construction and the purchase of equipment, and (6) for economic development endeavors, among others.
+LPFA, during its 35 years of operation, has issued over \$21.4 billion in bonds or an average of just over \$610 million per year; in real dollars (all bond issuances being measured in 2009 dollars), the agency has issued nearly \$33 billion in bonds or about \$940 million per year.
+These bonds were issued (1) on behalf of specific public and private universities for buildings and equipment, (2) on behalf of state and local governmental bodies in handling cash flow problems, (3) on behalf of individual projects such as the construction of housing developments, (4) in support of student loans for college students, (5) on behalf of major health care providers within the state for construction and the purchase of equipment, and (6) for economic development endeavors, among others.